wouterbulten/api-sdk/docs/js/setting-up.md

 # Setting up

-123test offers a ready to use Javascript library to access the API.
+123test offers a ready-to-use Javascript library to access the API.
 The library manages everything from requesting products, displaying instruments and showing reports.

 The library comes in two forms: